Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Giant red lantern at Sensoji Temple Thunder Gate in Tokyo, Japan

 Start your Tokyo exploration on Day 9 with a full day of sightseeing.
-Start – and end – your day at the city’s famous Sensoji Temple – the oldest and largest temple in Tokyo.
+Begin – and end – your day at the city’s famous Sensoji Temple – the oldest and largest temple in Tokyo.

 Elevated viewpoint of Sensoji Temple in Tokyo, Japan

-Get a birds’ eye view of the temple from the Asakusa Culture Tourist Information Center – then ride the subway to the Ueno District.
+Get a birds’ eye view of the temple from the Asakusa Culture Tourist Information Center.
+Then ride the subway to the Ueno District.
 Stroll the lanes and sample the food at the popular Ameyoko Market and walk to Ueno Park, where there are some of Tokyo’s best museums.

 SkyTree at sunset in Tokyo, Japan

 Spend the afternoon at Tokyo SkyTree – the iconic broadcasting tower that ranks as the third tallest tower in the world.
-Visit the SkyTree observation deck or partake in other area entertainment, such as the Sumida Aquarium, Planetarium, Solamachi Shopping Center or the Tokyo Postal Museum.

 Pieces of cut Okonomiyaki at Sometaro in Tokyo, Japan